Royal Observatory, Greenwich: Observatory museum

 The observatory buildings at Greenwich became a museum of astronomical and navigational tools, which is part of the Royal Museums Greenwich.
 Notable exhibits include John Harrison's pioneering chronometer, known as H4, for which he received a large reward from the Board of Longitude, and his three earlier marine timekeepers; all four are the property of the Ministry of Defence.
 Many additional horological artefacts are displayed, documenting the history of precision timekeeping for navigational and astronomical purposes, including the mid-20th-century Russian-made F.M.
 Fedchenko clock (the most accurate pendulum clock ever built in multiple copies).
 It also houses the astronomical instruments used to make meridian observations and the 28-inch equatorial Grubb refracting telescope of 1893, the largest of its kind in the UK.
 The Shepherd Clock outside the observatory gate is an early example of an electric slave clock.

 In 1997 the observatory site was getting 400,000 visitors per year.

 In February 2005 a £16 million redevelopment comprising a new planetarium and additional display galleries and educational facilities was started; the ROG reopened on 25 May 2007 with the new 120-seat Peter Harrison Planetarium.

 For a year between 2016 and 2017 the Museum reported 2.41 million visitors.

-In July 2024, Royal Museums Greenwich announced plans for a redevelopment of the Royal Observatory site to improve the visitor experience.
+In July 2024, the observatory announced plans for a renovation to improve access for visitors and tourists.
+When the site was built, it was designed primarily for scientific purposes.